List of Internet pioneers: Douglas Engelbart

-Douglas Engelbart (1925–2013) was an early researcher at the Stanford Research Institute.
+Douglas Engelbart (1925–2013) was an early researcher at the Stanford Research Institute (SRI).
 His Augmentation Research Center laboratory became the second node on the ARPANET in October 1969, and SRI became the early Network Information Center, which evolved into the domain name registry.

 Engelbart was a committed, vocal proponent of the development and use of computers and computer networks to help cope with the world's increasingly urgent and complex problems.
 He is best known for his work on the challenges of human–computer interaction, resulting in the invention of the computer mouse, and the development of hypertext, networked computers, and precursors to graphical user interfaces.

 John Klensin

 John Klensin's involvement with Internet began in 1969, when he worked on the File Transfer Protocol.

 Klensin was involved in the early procedural and definitional work for DNS administration and top-level domain definitions and was part of the committee that worked out the transition of DNS-related responsibilities between USC-ISI and what became ICANN.

-His career includes 30 years as a principal research scientist at MIT, a stint as INFOODS Project Coordinator for the United Nations University, Distinguished Engineering Fellow at MCI WorldCom, and Internet Architecture Vice President at AT&T; he is now an independent consultant.
+His career includes 30 years as a principal research scientist at MIT, a stint as INFOODS project coordinator for the United Nations University, Distinguished Engineering Fellow at MCI WorldCom, and Internet Architecture Vice President at AT&T; he is now an independent consultant.
 In 1992 Randy Bush and John Klensin created the Network Startup Resource Center, helping dozens of countries to establish connections with FidoNet, UseNet, and when possible the Internet.

 In 2003, he received an International Committee for Information Technology Standards Merit Award.
 In 2007, he was inducted as a Fellow of the Association for Computing Machinery for contributions to networking standards and Internet applications.
 In 2012, Klensin was inducted into the Internet Hall of Fame by the Internet Society.